1036225283/xws/README.md

 # XWS
 A Java implement of Deep Neural Network.

-# The advantage of project
-Batch gradient descent is not used，Using online learning。
-### RNN
-1. Instead of using LSTM, RNN USES the ResNet residual
-2. Through XOR training and testing, ADD training and testing, MNIST training and testing, MNIST recognition rate reached 95%
 # Build a CNN Network
 ```java
         CNNetWork cnNetWork = new CNNetWork();